Set up your Samsung Soundbar

 Connect your soundbar and a device using HDMI

-Make sure the TV, soundbar, and device are turned off.
-Then, connect one end of an HDMI cable into any HDMI port on your TV (make a note of which one).
-Next, connect the other end to the HDMI OUT port on your soundbar.
+Turn off the TV, soundbar, and external device.
+Then, connect one end of an HDMI cable to an HDMI port on your TV (make a note of which one).

 Everything should be working now, but let's take it a step further and make this setup the best it can be.

 Note: Some soundbars have a button labeled Anynet+ on the remote.
 If neither of these methods work, check out the user manual for your Samsung soundbar.